First Nations and West Vancouver Police

 As a reaction to the difficulties that were experienced by police and community members in accessing information on suspected victims of sexual predators, the West Vancouver Police Department suggested holding a rally to draw together mothers of the Squamish Nation and the surrounding communities to show comfort and support to all victims of sex abuse.

 This became the annual Sex Abuse Rally.
 It is not a march, nor is it a demonstration.
 It is a rally of mothers, friends and supporters, as well as survivors of sexual and physical abuse to raise awareness and acknowledge this as a wide spread social problem.
 The supporters are able to show those who suffer that there are many who care, and are there to offer support and comfort.
 To witness and participate in the Sex Abuse Rally can be an emotionally charged and humbling experience.
 Survivors, male and female, share their experiences of unimaginable horror at the hands of people who were often in a position of trust.

 The West Vancouver Police Department also initiated the posting of the Province's first Aboriginal English bilingual traffic signs on Xwemelch'stn.

-Since September 2005, the Block Watch program has been active in the Xwemelch'stn community, which is made up of 32 streets and growing.
-This is a proactive program where residents have 24/7 access to the Aboriginal Liaison Officer.
-Since the program was introduced, the residents of 17 streets have signed on as active Block Watch participants, enhancing public safety and reducing the fear of crime.
-This accounts for 50% of the total streets in the community.
+Since September 2005, the Block Watch program has been active in the Xwemelch'stn community.
+Block Watch is now active throughout Xwemelch'stn, enhancing public safety and reducing the fear of crime.
 The Xwemelch'stn Block Watch program is now the most active Block Watch program in the municipality.